crdroidandroid/android_device_xiaomi_venus/README.md

 Copyright (C) 2023 The LineageOS Project

-Device configuration for Xiaomi Mi 11 Pro
+Device configuration for Xiaomi Mi 11
 =========================================

-The Xiaomi Mi 11 Pro (codenamed _"mars"_) is a flagship smartphone from Xiaomi.
+The Xiaomi Mi 11 (codenamed _"venus"_) is a flagship smartphone from Xiaomi.

-It was released in April 2021.
+It was released in December 2020.

 ## Device specifications